Swifter1243/VivifyTemplate/README.md

 - **Compressed**: Takes much longer but is necessary for final upload.

 When you first run the exporter, you will be asked for an output directory.
 This is where your `bundleinfo.json` and asset bundles will end up.
 The path you set will be remembered for subsequent builds.

+To understand how to implement asset bundles into a map, please read the [Vivify documentation(https://github.com/Aeroluna/Vivify?tab=readme-ov-file#creating-an-asset-bundle).

 # Examples Module